-The challenges posed by the 2019 novel coronavirus (COVID-19) are unprecedented, and policy and decision-makers around the globe are dealing with several complexities and uncertainties.
+The challenges posed by novel coronavirus (COVID-19) are unprecedented, and policy and decision-makers around the globe are dealing with several complexities and uncertainties.
 No vaccine is currently available.
-As predicted by mathematical models, the number of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infections increased in the winter season of low and middle-income countries (LMICs) in the southern hemisphere, which is a major concern because of the fragile health systems (Chen et al. 2020; Hopman, Allegranzi & Mehtar 2020).
-Governments have demonstrated strong commitments by adopting measures, such as stay-at-home recommendations, business closures and travel restrictions to contain the spread of the virus (Gostin & Wiley 2020).
-Some studies have demonstrated that people with cancer are at greater risk from COVID-19 because they often have multiple comorbidities, tend to be older and immunosuppressed due to the disease or its treatment (Saini et al. 2020).
-In some countries, patients were advised not to visit hospitals because of COVID-19 infection risk (Wang & Zhang 2020).
+As predicted by mathematical models, the number of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infections increased in the winter season of low- and middle-income countries (LMICs) in the southern hemisphere, which is a major concern because of the fragile health systems [1, 2].
+Governments have demonstrated strong commitments by adopting measures, such as stay-at-home recommendations, business closures and travel restrictions to contain the spread of the virus [3] Some studies have demonstrated that people with cancer are at greater risk from COVID-19 because they often have multiple comorbidities, tend to be older and immunosuppressed due to the disease or its treatment [4].
+In some countries, patients were advised not to visit hospitals because of COVID-19 infection risk [5].
 However, this is not a realistic long-term solution for radiotherapy centres and people living with cancer.

 Radiotherapy is a critical component of universal health coverage and it is crucial for policy and decision-makers to prioritise this essential service to avoid disruptive effects from COVID-19.
 Most radiotherapy centres in LMICs already face resource issues including understaffing and budget constraints.
 The problems faced in these countries are compounded by misinformation, sociocultural and religious issues, as well as poor sanitary conditions.
 The delivery of safe and effective radiotherapy services in LMICs in a time of COVID-19 pandemic relies on appropriate policy, healthcare organisation, community and patient-level interventions.
-An analysis of an online Twitter discussion by members of the global radiation oncology community highlighted the importance of creating and implementing a programme that prepares, communicates, operates and compensates when radiotherapy is paused during the COVID-19 pandemic (Simcock et al. 2020).
+An analysis of an online Twitter discussion by members of the global radiation oncology community highlighted the importance of creating and implementing a programme that prepares, communicates, operates and compensates when radiotherapy is paused during the COVID-19 pandemic [6].

-Radiotherapy leaders in high-income coutries (HICs) have generally pursued cautious policies to help staff, cancer patients and their families stay safe at radiotherapy centres during the COVID-19 pandemic (Anderson et al. 2020).
-Some have adopted: physical distancing by reorganising spaces and reducing number of acompanying family members; triage systems; hand hygiene; use of personal protective equipment (PPE) for all cancer patients regardless of known COVID-19 status; and use of telehealth for training, multidisiciplinary team meetings and follow-ups (Anderson et al. 2020; Belkacemi et al. 2020).
+Radiotherapy leaders in high-income coutries (HICs) have generally pursued cautious policies to help staff, cancer patients and their families stay safe at radiotherapy centres during the COVID-19 pandemic [7].
+Some have adopted: physical distancing by reorganising spaces and reducing the number of acompanying family members; triage systems; hand hygiene; use of personal protective equipment (PPE) for all cancer patients regardless of known COVID-19 status; and use of telehealth for training, multidisiciplinary team meetings and follow-ups [7, 8].
 Similar strategies are now increasingly being implemented in most LMICs often with limited support, weak infrastructure and less robust local evidence.
-As a result, the prospect for sustaining and providing equitable radiotherapy service is questionable (Vanderpuye, Elhassan & Simonds 2020).
+As a result, the prospect for sustaining and providing equitable radiotherapy service is questionable [9].

 To avoid unsustainable service delivery, it is critical that radiotherapy leaders in LMICs formulate and implement COVID-19 policy responses, which align with local priorities, needs and resources.
-Presently, no studies have been conducted to identify and understand lessons learned based on radiotherapy centres in LMICs' experiences to responding to the COVID-19 pandemic.
+At present, no studies have been conducted to identify and understand lessons learned based on LMICs radiotherapy centres' experiences in responding to the COVID-19 pandemic.
 Therefore, the aim of this study is to identify strategies adopted by radiotherapy centres in LMICs to mitigate the effects of COVID-19.